True-Demon/true-demon.github.io/_posts/2019/2019-02-20-oscp-journey-2.md

 My fourth attempt left me with only one privilege escalation standing between me and victory, before I ran out of time.
 I felt as though I was only minutes away from the escalation as well, which is perhaps the most frustrating failure I had experienced to date.
 So close and yet so far.

-In the end, on my second, third and fourth exam attempts, I estimate that I earned 65 points, assuming local-access to each 20-point box was worth 10 points for making it half way.
-I don't know whether that is how the scoring scale works, since OffSec keeps that information under tight wraps, but I can't help but speculate.
+In the end, on my second, third and fourth exam attempts, I can only estimate that I earned somewhere around 65 points.
+I don't know how the scoring scale works, since OffSec keeps that information under tight wraps, but I can't help but speculate.

 Each time, I came **so** close but just couldn't get over the finish line.

 I can't say definitively whether I was unprepared for each subsequent attempt.
 I came so close to passing each time that it almost felt like being cheated in a way, especially the fourth attempt.
 Part of me realizes that your results can change depending on the types of boxes you are given for each exam attempt.

 Sometimes you get lucky and see the same ones again, sometimes you get a full scramble of new hosts you've never seen.
-Some are harder than others to pop, even among the 25-point boxes.
-Sometimes the path to root is one of the first methods you check for, sometimes it's the last think you'd think to try.
+Some are harder than others to pop.
+Sometimes the path to root is one of the first methods you check for, sometimes it's the last thing you'd think to try.

 That small measure of luck might make a 5% difference, but I know for a fact that the rest of it is all in your persistence, determination, and preparation -- big emphasis on preparation.